immers-space/activitypub-express/README.md

 collectionParam | String.
 Express route parameter used for collection id (defaults to `objectParam`) context | String, Array.
 JSON-LD context for your app.
 Defaults to AcivityStreams + Security vocabs store | Replace the default storage model & database backend with your own (see `store/interface.js` for API)

+Blocked, rejections, and rejected: these routes must be defined in order to track these items internally for each actor, but they do not need to be exposed endpoints (and probably should not be public even then)

 ## FAQ